solana-labs/solana/k8s-cluster/README.md

 ### Notes
 - Have tested deployments of up to 1200 validators
 - Once again, we assume you are logged into docker and you are pulling from a public repo (Monogon hosts need to access)

+## TODO:
+- Big one here is that we rely on the local solana-cli on your host machine to create genesis currently. as a result, the local cli needs to be compatible with the validator version you are deploying in monogon.
+This will be fixed in the future